 Bifidus Power Blend Probiotic

-- Ideal if you suffer from bloating, gas, diarrhea, constipation, or stomach pain.*
+- Can reduce bloating, gas, diarrhea, constipation, or stomach pain.9,12

 - Non GMO

 - Dairy Free

 - Soy Free

 Not all probiotics are created equal.
 Body Ecology's Bifidus Power Blend has been carefully crafted to feature four probiotic strains of bifidobacteria.
 Bifidobacteria are native to the gut of a healthy, breastfed baby, but their numbers gradually decline as you age – and not without consequence!

 An aging gut is at the root of chronic disease and recurring illness.